Shushtari dialect

-Shushtari (شوشتری [ʃuʃtæri]) is a spoken in and around the city of Shushtar in Khuzestan Province in southwestern Iran.
-It constitutes a Based on Iranica Persian dialect group with the Dezfuli dialect, which is spoken in Dezful, the adjacent city.
-The main difference between Dezfuli and Shushtari is in vowel pronunciation.The list of linguists has classified Shushtri-Dezfuli dialect independently from Persian.Glatologist places Dezfuli-Shoshtri dialects next to Lori language in a group called Lori-Dezfuli.In the article on the dialects of Khuzestan, Iranica considers the Dezfuli-Shoshtri and Bakhtiari dialects to belong to the southern group of the Luri language.
+Shushtari (شوشتری [ʃuːʃtæˈɾiː]) is a language variety spoken in and around the city of Shushtar in Khuzestan Province in southwestern Iran.
+It constitutes a Southwestern Iranian dialect group with the Dezfuli dialect, which is spoken in Dezful, the adjacent city.
+The main difference between Dezfuli and Shushtari is in vowel pronunciation.
+Linguist List has classified Shushtri and Dezfuli as a language independent from Persian.
+Glottolog places the Dezfuli and Shoshtri dialects with the Luri language in a group called Luric–Dezfulic.
+In the article on the dialects of Khuzestan, Iranica considers the Dezfuli, Shoshtri, and Bakhtiari dialects to belong to the southern group of the Luri language.